-Nicole Ee completed her in Bachelors of Laws and Bachelor of Science (psychology) (Hons 1) at the Australian National University.
-She has since worked on various projects within Prof Kaarin Anstey’s research program, with a primary focus on risk factors associated with dementia and cognitive decline, and dementia risk reduction.
-Her position is currently funded through the ARC Centre for Research Excellence in Cognitive Health.
+Nicole completed her Bachelors of Laws and Bachelor of Science (Psychology) (Hons 1) at the Australian National University in 2016.
+She has since worked across several research centres and on various projects within Prof Kaarin Anstey’s research program, with a primary focus on risk factors associated with dementia and cognitive decline, and dementia risk reduction.

 The Centre of Research Excellence in Cognitive Health focuses on the integrally linked areas of optimising cognitive health and the prevention of cognitive decline.

 The CRE Cognitive Health led by Professor Kaarin Anstey is a collaboration between Chief and Associate Investigators from the Australian National University, University of Melbourne, University of New South Wales, Australian Catholic University, Baker IDI Heart and Diabetes Institute and University of Exeter.

 The CRE Cognitive Health is funded by the National Health and Medical Research Council.

 The Dementia Risk Factors and Assessment (DemRisk) program involves over ten years of research performed by the Anstey group on the identification and assessment of risk factors for Dementia.

 The DemRisk program includes:

 Read Professor Kaarin Anstey and Dr Ruth Peters’ recent invited commentary on second-hand smoke as an under-recognised risk factor for cognitive decline here.
 You can also watch Professor Anstey’s NeuRAtalk on ageing well to reduce your risk of dementia here.